RektifyAI/protocol/README.md

 Source: [Supervised Learning Method](https://www.tibco.com/reference-center/what-is-supervised-learning)

-The need for risk advisory and investment strategy is prevalent as the DeFi industry is growing at an exponential rate.
+The need for risk advisory/management and investment strategy is prevalent as the DeFi industry is growing at an exponential rate.
 According to [Decrypt.co](https://decrypt.co/76963/uniswaps-growth-pushes-defi-3-million-total-users), there are over 3 million DeFi users utilizing DEXs such as Uniswap, Sushiswap, dYdX, 1inch, and more, to-date(2021).
 By 2025 we project that number will triple as more people are attracted to Bitcoin, NFTs, smart contracts, and of course, the decentralized finance industry.

 ## Table of Contents
 - [Contributing](#contributing)